Jacobson v. United States: Reaction

 New York Times reporter Linda Greenhouse described the initial verdict as "an anomaly, an extreme misuse of Government power in which an innocent person was led to commit a manufactured crime" and thus not likely to signal a shift back in favor of defendants after a period that had seen a move away from the liberalism of the Warren and Burger Courts towards a more law-and-order–oriented Court.
 Editorialists at newspapers around the country – the Times, the Chicago Tribune, and the Washington Post – praised the court's decision, as did Jacobson's hometown paper, the Omaha World-Herald.
-Columnists on both sides of the political spectrum, from Clarence Page to William Safire joined in celebrating his turn of fate and criticizing the excessive zeal of the postal inspectors.
+Columnists on both sides of the political spectrum, from Clarence Page to William Safire joined in celebrating his victory and criticizing the excessive zeal of the postal inspectors.
 Civil liberties advocates savored what they felt was an overdue triumph against the overreach of law enforcement during the preceding decade. "...
-(W)hen the State gets behind a moral panic, no one is safe," wrote Bob Chatelle of the political issues committee of the National Writers' Union, pointing to other zealous prosecutions of people with no demonstrable interest in child pornography who had nevertheless fallen afoul of newer laws by taking or possessing pictures of naked children with no apparent sexual content.
+(W)hen the State gets behind a moral panic, no one is safe," wrote Bob Chatelle of the political issues committee of the National Writers' Union, indicating other zealous prosecutions of people with no demonstrable interest in CSAM who had nevertheless fallen afoul of newer laws by taking or possessing pictures of naked children with no apparent sexual content.

-Others pointed to what they called the horrific cost of Project Looking Glass.
+Others objected to what they termed the horrific cost of Project Looking Glass.
 Among its other targets had been another middle-aged Nebraska farmer, Bob Brase, of Shelby.
-Like Jacobson, his name had been on the mailing list of a porn distributor, and despite neither having a criminal record nor any interest in child porn he was relentlessly solicited, including letters from the same "Carl Long".
+Like Jacobson, his name had been on the mailing list of a pornography distributor, and despite neither having a criminal record nor any interest in CSAM he was relentlessly solicited, including letters from the same "Carl Long".
 Finally he ordered a videotape and was arrested and indicted.
 No other prohibited material was found in his house, either.

 Just before he was to be arraigned, he drove into a field and shot himself, leaving behind a wife and two children.
 His was one of four suicides by Looking Glass targets.
 Critics wondered if these suicides, which investigators had said they expected, were worth it.
 In 1999, Comfort also took his own life, citing despondency over the stresses of his job.